Jane Dixon - MA, PGDip, MBACP (Accred.), Integrative Therapist

-I offer short or long-term therapy to adults (18+) on an individual basis.
+I offer long or short-term therapy to adults (18+) on an individual basis.

 Training, qualifications & experience

-I am registered with the British Association for Counselling and Psychotherapy (MBACP - register number 374486).
+I am Accredited with the British Association for Counselling and Psychotherapy MBACP (Accred.) - register number 374486.

 I trained at Regent's University, London, and gained the following qualifications: